Grasia/dao-analyzer/README.md

 ## Set-up & Running (Download app)
 You can either install it on your local machine, or if you prefer it, you can use the official docker image.

-> If you only want to retrieve the data used by our application, you can follow [this guide](./cache_scripts/README.md) instead
+> If you only want to retrieve the data used by our application, go to [grasia/dao-scripts](https://github.com/Grasia/dao-scripts) instead

 The easiest method by far to download and run the application is to use pip to install it